coolstuffsoftware/installApex/README.md

 #### using relativeToChangelogFile
 On the Tags ```<include>``` and ```<sqlFile>``` you can use the attribute ```relativeToChangelogFile```.
 To be sure that the maven-plugin and the packaged
 Application will have the same behaviour use ```relativeToChangelogFile``` **only with ```<include>```**.
+### Liquibase ChangeLog Table
+By Default Liquibase will create a Table name ```DATABASECHANGELOG``` within the Schema you're logged on.
+While this behaviour is what you want in 80% chances are good you want something other.
+When you set another Installation-Schema by the Command-Line Option ```--installSchema``` (or simply ```-s```) the Liquibase Changelog Table (and the Changelog Lock Table) will be created within this Schema.
+But you can also create the Table within a completly other Schema by setting the Command-Line Option ```--changeLogSchemaName```.
+The the Liquibase ChangeLog Table and the Liquibase ChangeLog Lock Table will be created within this Database Schema.
 ### additional Liquibase Parameter
 Liquibase has a powerful Feature: *Changelog Parameters*.
 By Default, no Changelog Parameters will be set by Liquibase itself.
 But the InstallAPEX Framework will set a handful of meaningful Changelog Parameters so that they can be used within the Liquibase Changelog Files: